 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

 Attendance is mandatory for the first lecture, also for those on the waiting list.
-You will lose your seat on the course if documentation for valid absence is not provided to the student administration firstname.lastname@example.org prior to the first lecture.
+If you are unable to attend the first lecture, you will lose your seat on the course if you have not informed the student administration firstname.lastname@example.org prior to the first lecture.

-- 1 hour written midterm exam that counts 20% towards the final mark
+- 1 hour written digital midterm exam that counts 20% towards the final mark

-- 3 hours written final exam that counts 80% towards the final mark
+- 3 hours written final digital exam that counts 80% towards the final mark

 Examination support material

 No examination support material is allowed.

 The examination text is given in Norwegian.
 If the course is taught in English, the examination text will only be given in English.
 You may answer in Norwegian, Swedish, Danish or English.